kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 In philosophy and history there is a movement that looks back into the past and looks at history not purely for the historical events that happened, but that took from history lessons that we can use today.
 Foucault was one philosopher who worked in that way.
 He looked for instance at the history of punishment and compared with his present day society the things that were happening to form a judgment about the prison system.
 In his approach, there was no predetermined idea that the present was the best or the most fair situation.
 In looking to other eras he could define problems and form opposing views towards the present.

 Bruce Sterling gave a speech at the Transmediale in 2010.
 That edition was titled FUTURITY NOW!
 Here, he discussed the idea of atemporality.
 He used the term atemporality to describe an issue philosophy has with history.
-From an anthropological point of view it can mean the problems we have with the immense new public domain, things like collective knowledge and the loss of a canon and a record.
+From an anthropological point of view it can mean the problems we have with the immense new public domain – things like collective knowledge and the loss of a canon and a record.
 He said this problem is reality, we are living it, and proposed ways to deal with the situation.

 ##Time-shift

 Translit is a literary genre that combines different timeframes and locations.
 Seemingly disconnected places and times work together in order to form a general narrative.
 The writer relies on the reader to make his way through time jumps and location-shifts as the book moves on.
 The name translit was invented in an essay by Douglas Coupland, who praises this approach.
 He argues even that it’s an essential skill.

-“Genre shifting is as fundamental to working with words as is punctuation and knowing the difference between serifs and sans-serifs.”
+>“Genre shifting is as fundamental to working with words as is punctuation and knowing the difference between serifs and sans-serifs.”

 I like the idea of shifting timeframes / genres.
 It seems essential to a life lived with, raised by and chock-full of media.
 We get snippets and flashes of other realities and fantasies than our own.
 We can be exposed to simulations of other realities with greater and greater detail.
 The idea of shifting identity seems legitimate as well.
-Interacting through different channels real-life and sim-life allows us to do that.
+Interacting through different channels real life and simulated life allows us to do that.

 In design and art, the idea of atemporality and shifting times offers possible infinite space to play around and investigate.

-At the same time, I feel some problems coming up.
-Clearly, people are strongly rooted in some things.
+It seems that people are at the same time strongly rooted in a couple aspects of life.
 I would say three things are always there for every single human being.

 The body.
 The time.
 The place.

-We can change the body we live in.
+The body we can change.
 We can exercise, we can smoke until our lungs are black instead of pink, we can undergo plastic surgery.
 Surely there are boundaries, but they can be bent to some degree.
 We can build infrastructure, we can change the nature, we can move to another country.
 The place we live in we can change.
 Time moves forward and we go along.
 We may dream, or imagine other times.
 And perhaps, in some ethereal-scientific way we can change the time, but I’m talking about ‘usual time’ here.
 The time we live in we can’t change.

-We live daily with the media that play heavily onto the sensual part of the human being, but (first-world) society expects us to be rational and decisive.
+Media can paint a pretty ideal of personal freedom, a sensual life.
+But (first-world) society also demands us to be rational and decisive.
 The contradiction of what we get taught and how media manipulates us in the opposite direction makes me very curious.

 Which problems arise for the atemporal human when confronted with its own media ideals?